Out-patient and Emergency Department visits

 Most out-patient consultations are conducted over the telephone or by video call.

-For urgent and emergency out-patient visits, patients will be met by a member of staff on entering the clinic area and asked a few simple health questions, have their temperature taken and directed to a socially-distanced seating area.
+For urgent and emergency out-patient visits, patients are met by a member of staff on entering the clinic area and asked a few simple health questions, have their temperature taken and are directed to a socially-distanced seating area.

-Wherever possible, patients are asked to attend the Emergency Department or their out-patient appointment alone and to arrive no more than 15 minutes before their appointment time.
-There are exceptions for patients with dementia, learning disabilities and other conditions where a carer needs to attend.
+Wherever possible, patients are asked to attend the Emergency Department or an out-patient appointment alone and to arrive no more than 15 minutes before the appointment time.
+Due to Covid restrictions, the person bringing you here can’t come onto the ward, although there are exemptions for anyone who requires additional support, such as people with dementia, learning disabilities and other conditions where a carer needs to attend.
+Please speak to the nurse in charge if you feel this applies to you.

 Our Emergency Department is for patients with urgent and immediately life-threatening conditions, so please consider visiting the NHS 111 website or calling their phoneline or contacting your GP surgery or pharmacist unless your condition is an emergency.